zeburek/convclasses/docs/structuring.rst

 What you can structure and how
 ==============================

-The philosophy of ``cattrs`` structuring is simple: give it an instance of Python built-in types and collections, and a type describing the data you want out.
+The philosophy of ``convclasses`` structuring is simple: give it an instance of Python built-in types and collections, and a type describing the data you want out.
-``cattrs`` will convert the input data into the type you want, or throw an exception.
+``convclasses`` will convert the input data into the type you want, or throw an exception.

 All loading conversions are composable, where applicable.
 This is